sailajapappala/XGB-PClim-Model/README.md

 Both a **Python** and an **R** implementation are provided.
 They produce equivalent results from the same trained models and input data.

 ## Repository Structure
+Folder layout (do not move or rename these folders)
 ```
 Git/
 ├── Python/